Ding626/Gaussian-Laplacian-Pyramids-and-Multiresolution-Blending/README.md

 ## Multiresolution Blending

-The aim was to use images of an orange and an apple of the same size and blend them together to obtain a new kind of fruit- orapple :stuck_out_tongue: :stuck_out_tongue:.
+The aim was to use images of an orange and an apple of the same size and blend them together to obtain a new kind of fruit- orapple :stuck_out_tongue::stuck_out_tongue:.
 This was done using multiresolution blending.

 The orapple obtained was-
 <p align="center">